robertwilliams/familyworship/advent/adventwreath.md

 But did you know that *we* are supposed to be light, too?
 Here's what the Bible says:

 > Matthew 5:14-16 “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
-In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

 > Philippians 2:14-16 Do all things without grumbling or disputing, that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world, holding fast to the word of life